vsbuffalo/bprime/data/phylo/README.md

 ## Substitution rates from 10-primate phylogeny

+### Other files

+- repeat_masker.bed.gz: from UCSC, just BED of Repeat Masker.

 ### Gene ID Mapping

 BioMart's API sucks so this was done online.
 The file is checked in.